Image: Urbanette Magazine

 Michael Pellman Rowland, man of the New York City finance world, is inspired by the power of impact investing and believes this "beautiful intersection of profits and purpose can be the business model of the future."
 Now, he has joined Conscious Magazine to tell others about how socially responsible investing (SRI) can affect the investment world and our future.

-As a Financial Advisor at The Vector Group at Morgan Stanley and our newest Editorial Collaborator, Michael will specifically share his insight and forecasts on conscious capitalism, gender equality, the millennial's position on the future of impact investing, and much more.
+As a Financial Advisor at Morgan Stanley and our newest Editorial Collaborator, Michael will specifically share his insight and forecasts on conscious capitalism, gender equality, the millennial's position on the future of impact investing, and much more.
 Not only is he passionate and inspired by these topics, but he also enjoys educating others.
 Read on.

 01 | Michael, in under 30 seconds, please tell us about yourself?